petermekhaeil/petermekhaeil.com/src/posts/measuring-the-performance-of-the-mclaren-racing-website.md.md

 ---
 title: Measuring the performance of the McLaren Racing website
 date: 2022-03-19
-description: We look at the McLaren Racing website and highlight about some possible improvements that McLaren can do to improve their web performance.
+description: We look at the McLaren Racing website and highlight improvements that will speed up their web performance.
+We will use tools like PageSpeed Insights and WebPageTest to share techniques on improving page speed.
 tags:
   - css
   - webdev